-After the stem have been popped off I gave my pumpkins a good wash!
+After the stem had been popped off, I gave my pumpkins a good wash!
 This helps real pumpkins stay fresh longer.

 You can see 8 TIPS FOR KEEPING PUMPKINS FRESH HERE.

-After the pumpkins have dried I placed the votive on top of the pumpkin and centered it and then drew around the votive with a pencil.
+After the pumpkins had dried, I placed the votive on top of the pumpkin, centered it, and then drew around the votive with a pencil.

-Using a sharp knife I cut along the pencil line and popped the pumpkin top off and scooped out the pumpkin “guts”.
+Using a sharp knife, I cut along the pencil line, popped the pumpkin top off, and scooped out the pumpkin “guts.”

 Eeasy!
 And so so pretty!